 Approximately 44,000 facial injuries are seen in United States hospitals per year from dog bites and dog attacks.
 The most common target for a dog attack is the face including cheeks, lips, and nose.
 These facial wounds can result in disfiguring scars that can have lifelong consequences from both a physical and emotional standpoint, especially in young children.
 Attacks of the extremities (arms, hands, legs, and feet) are also very common.
 Facial and body scars can require many painful and expensive plastic surgeries to try to reduce or remove the scar.

-Emotional and Physiological Issues
+Emotional & Physiological Issues

 Adults, children, and toddlers who have been bitten, attacked, and injured by a dog may have emotional and physiological issues that they carry with them for the rest of their lives.
 The emotional scars can affect every part of their lives, from being able to sleep at night to carrying out daily living activities.
 The victim may also develop post-traumatic stress disorder (PTSD) with symptoms of frightening memories, flashbacks of the attack, nightmares, unreasonable fear for personal safety, difficulty concentrating, and emotional withdrawal.
 Such mental injuries may require lifelong psychological counseling and treatment.